ycrepeau/test_leaflet_d3js/README.md

 * The Html is written using HAML.
 * The project uses Zurb Foundation 6 framework as CSS Framework
 * It uses semantic css (with haml it makes clean code)

+# Copyright notice

+(C) Copyright 2017 by Yanik Crépeau, All right reserved.

+You are granted permission to copy the code, explore it, re-use it at your convinience with the following limitations:

+- This Copyright notice must remain
+- If you use the data files provited by the Directeur Général de Élection du Québec, the copyright notice/usage permission and limitation must remain.